shabucoder/mlproject1/README.md

-## Machine project with Deplyoment
+## Machine learning project with Deplyoment